Estate Planning and Probate Attorneys in Texas

 That’s an easy one.
 Indefinitely – so long as you don’t revoke or amend it.

 Absolutely – and clients do this quite often.
 However, it must be done correctly so that the changes are enforceable and you avoid the problematic situation where multiple wills have been executed.
 The key is to revise seamlessly so that there are no legal questions as to which provisions will be enforceable.

 How does the Probate Process Work?

-The presentation of the Will to the court in Lubbock, Amarillo, Midland, Odessa, Abilene, and West Texas starts the probate process which must be followed under Texas Law.
-The Moster Law Firm probates Wills in courts throughout Texas with an emphasis in in Lubbock, Plainview, Midland, Odessa, Amarillo, Abilene, Georgetown, Cedar Park, Round Rock, and Houston.
-The requirements for probating a will are strict and must be followed without exception including proper notice to parties, pleadings filed with the Probate Court, inventory list, appointment of a trustee, and other items.
+The presentation of the Will to the court in Dallas, Austin, Houston, Lubbock, Amarillo, Midland, Odessa, Abilene, and Wichita Falls starts the probate process which must be followed under Texas Law.
+The Moster Law Firm probates Wills in courts throughout Texas with an emphasis in Lubbock, Plainview, Midland, Odessa, Amarillo, Abilene, Austin, Dallas, Wichita Falls, and Houston.
+The requirements for probating a will are strict and must be followed without exception including proper notice to parties, pleadings filed with the Probate Court, inventory list, the appointment of a trustee, and other items.
 Keep in mind that the property of the decedent cannot be accessed until the probate process is completed as all assets are subject to the jurisdiction of the probate court.
-The only exception are assets which are not included in the Will, for example, insurance policies, bank accounts, etc. The Firm will provide advice to clients on this issue which can seem confusing to non-lawyers.
+The only exception are assets that are not included in the Will, for example, insurance policies, bank accounts, etc. The Firm will provide advice to clients on this issue which can seem confusing to non-lawyers.